zinal/IIDR-AutoSub/run/README.txt

 If it detects a recoverable failure, it tries to repair it.

 Environment variables are configured through autosub-config.sh.
+Settings to be configured there:
+* JAVA_CMD - command to run Java;
+* JAVA_FLAGS - Java runtime parameters, like memory settings;
+* AUTOSUB_IIDR - path to CDC Access Server or Management Console library directory containing the CDC product jar files.
-See the provided file autosub-config.sh.sample for example values.
+See the provided file autosub-config.sh.sample for example contents.

 Global settings are defined in autosub.properties file.
 See the provided file autosub.properties.sample for the list of parameters,